gordalina/hush/README.md

 ## Configuration

-Some providers may need to initialize applications to function correctly. `SystemEnvironment` does not require any initialization and does not need to be in the list below.
+Some providers may need to initialize applications to function correctly.
+The providers will be explicit about whether they need to be loaded at startup or not. `GcpSecretsManager` unlike `SystemEnvironment` is one such example.
+To load the provider you need to configure it like so. **Note:**  does not need to be loaded at startup.

 ```elixir
 # config/config.exs